Continuing Education Activity

 Factors that contribute to osteoporosis are as follows:

-- Osteoporosis has significant hormonal influence, especially in postmenopausal women, where decreased estrogen levels have a negative impact on bone formation by increasing the sensitivity of bone resorption effect of parathyroid hormone.
+- Osteoporosis has significant hormonal influence, especially in postmenopausal women, where decreased estrogen levels have a negative impact on bone formation by increasing the sensitivity to the bone resorption effect of parathyroid hormone.
 This can lead to rapid bone loss as compared to bone formation leading to osteoporosis.

 - There are other risks and environmental factors that can potentiate this bone loss, including smoking, diet, lifestyle, and climate.